 With the metal on the floor, I drew up all my panels and started cutting all the metal out.
 I bought a sheet metal shear from harbor freight to handle the many feet of cutting the 18 gauge metal.
 It was well worth it.

 Most of these new panels need to have flanges and lips bent into them.
 And despite the thick 18 gauge stuff it can be done with wood forms, clamps, snips, and hammers.
 Soft wood will disintegrate when trying to hammer 18 gauge metal around an edge, but I have some scrap South American ironwood which is super hard, and forming edges works well.

-I started with the easy panels such as the rear valence piece.
+I started with the easy panels such as the rear valance piece.
 Note how I marked dashes for the 90 degree bends I need to form:

 All the bends were made with simple straight boards and clamps except for the center "C" shape.
-I made wood forms out of southern yellow pine and hammered that flange separately:
+I made C shape wood forms out of southern yellow pine and hammered that flange separately:

 The finished panel:

 The side panels were more challenging.
 The most tricky part was the radiused surface back corners.
 I was going to bend them over a handmade form, but then I decided to try a small set of slip rolls I had access to.
 It was a bit awkward to do myself, but they came out great.

 I was very careful to mark the beginning and end of where I wanted the curve to be.
 You can see the marker lines I made to indicate the start and finish of the curve area.
 I made a template to get the radius right too.